st00b/st00b/README.md

 Reversing, exploitation and coding :}

-Currently studying about the ELF file format and the C/C++ language
+Currently studying about the ELF file format and the C language